calvinmalloy124/phx-opening-soon/outreach/sequence.md

 I run a daily alert that sends every new filing the morning it appears: address, applicant's name, phone and email from the public record, plus ownership changes at existing restaurants.
 It's built for {category} reps who want to be the first call.

-$29/month, cancel anytime, and the first email is the full 45-day board.
-Details: liquorlicenseleads.com
+Try it: $29/month, cancel anytime, and your first email is the full 45-day board with contacts.
+There's also a free Thursday roundup (names and cities only) if you just want to see what's coming.
+Both at liquorlicenseleads.com.

 If you're not the right person at {company}, who is?